GoogleCloudPlatform/fda-mystudies/deployment/README.md

 1. Update [`/deployment/deployment.hcl`](/deployment/deployment.hcl) with the values for your deployment
 1. Update [`/deployment/scripts/set_env_var.sh`](/deployment/scripts/set_env_var.sh) for your deployment, then use the script to set your environment variables, for example:
     ```
     source set_env_var.sh    # executed from your /deployment/scripts directory
     ```
 1. Authenticate as a user with the permissions described above (this deployment assumes gcloud and Terraform commands are made as a user, rather than a service account)
     - Login and update your [application default credentials](https://cloud.google.com/docs/authentication/production), for example you could run `gcloud auth login --update-adc` (when using a Google Compute Engine VM you must update the application default credentials, otherwise requests will continue to be made with its default service account)
-    - Remember to run `gcloud auth revoke` to log your user account out once your deployment is complete
+    - Remember to log your user account out once your deployment is complete

 ### Create your devops project and configure CICD pipelines